evans-dan/crawler_test/README.md

 Response: a JSON object summarising the available results of the request -OR- an error message.

-Decisions/understanding of the problem:
+A Definition:

 - crawling a URL "to the second level" means crawling the URL _and_ each page that is on that page.
-I.e., two levels, not two levels "down" from the start.
+I.e., a request to foo.com will crawl foo.com and any page with a link on foo.com, and no deeper.

-Known Issues:
+Known Limitations:

 - not all images will be found.
 This design will only catch the above image files that are hard-coded into the HTML.
 It will not catch any image that is displayed encoded into the HTML, nor will it dig through images displayed through CSS styling.

+- not all "links" will be found.
+This design will only catch <a> tags with an href included in them.
+Anything effected through JS to act like a link without an href will not be found.

+Design Decisions:

+- requesting the results of an incomplete request will render incomplete results.
+Users should be aware that "incomplete" is not synonymous with "unavailable".

 Future development: